Card Notes & Sources

 Card Notes

-Last updated: June 11, 2025
+Last updated: July 12, 2025

 Card 1

-“Nathaniel Johnston” you can still read his 2009 blog post here!
+You can still read his 2009 blog post here!
 Johnston consulted the Online Encyclopedia of Integer Sequences (OEIS) and found that 11630 was the first number that didn’t appear anywhere in the database.
 How clever is that!
 (Note: He calls this number “uninteresting” and not boring.)

 There’s a neat book called Those Fascinating Numbers by Jean-Marie De Koninck that goes through almost every number and lists something interesting about it.
 It’s a fun book to have around!
 I have a copy and the first number that doesn’t have an entry is 95.